srp33/r_cheat_sheets/README.md

-These cheat sheets are used in a course at Brigham Young University.
+These cheat sheets are used in courses at Brigham Young University.
+Teaching assistants created them.
 They are free for all to use.